maxckelly/codeAcademyBootCamp/week-17/day-69-react-deployment.md

 # Day 69

+- For more information on this course: https://gist.github.com/harrisonmalone/90b47d1d4facaa63731aa38aa79b8389

 - SaaS => `Software as a service` - No IT knowledge needed
   - e.g. google.com, facebook.com, wordpress.com